 Talking about being careful, there's one mistake that every rental property investor must seek to avoid.
 What is this?
 Well, it's the mistake of buying an unprofitable rental property.
 Purchasing such a rental property is like taking all your hard-earned money and throwing it away.
 The property will just be sitting there with you barely earning anything from it.
 Worse still, it may even take from you in the form of repair and maintenance expenses.

-Top 10 Features of a Profitable Rental Property in 2022
+Top 10 Features of a Profitable Rental Property

 1. A Property Worth Your Money